Exploration and Incentives in Reinforcement Learning: Introduction

 We initiate the study of incentives in much more complex exploration problems that arise in reinforcement learning (RL).
 Each agent has multiple interactions with the environment.
 The chosen actions have a persistent effect: there is \emph{state} which is probabilistically affected by the agent's actions and in turn affects the agent's rewards for these actions.
 A standard abstraction for such interactions is a Markov Decision Process (\emph{MDP}), which posits that the effect of the past is completely summarized by the current state.
 We follow the paradigm of \emph{episodic RL}: each agent faces a fresh copy of the same MDP, constituting one ``episode" of the problem.
 This MDP is not known in advance, but may be approximately learned over multiple episodes.
 RL algorithms choose the course of action in a particular episode (usually called a \emph{policy}), and adjust this policy from one episode to another so as to balance exploration and exploitation.
 However, in our problem, called \emph{incentivized RL}, it is the agents themselves who control the choice of policies, whereas an algorithm can only issue recommendations, leveraging the information asymmetry discussed above.

-For motivation, let us consider three stylized examples in which agents have repeated, MDP-like interactions with the environment, and there is a mismatch between exploration and incentives.
-First, consider automated market proxies, such as bidding agents in ad auction or algorithmic traders on a stock exchange.
-Their actions definitely affect their own endowment or inventory, and possibly also the state of the market (\eg for thin markets in ad auctions).
+For motivation, let us consider three stylized examples in which agents have repeated, MDP-like interactions with the environment, and need to be incentivized to explore.
+First, consider automated market proxies, such as bidding agents in ad auction, algorithmic traders on a stock exchange, or pricing agents for retail buyers or sellers.
+Their actions affect their own endowment or inventory, and possibly also the state of the market (\eg for thin markets).
 The parameter settings for such proxies can be viewed as an MDP policy.
-An online trading platform may wish to incentivize exploration among its clients who use these proxies.
+Many/most market participants tend to be ``small", participating infrequently or in rare bursts, and therefore lacking ``inherent" incentives to explore.
+Thus, an online market may wish to incentivize exploration among such participants.
 Second, a navigation app suggests driving directions, whereas the driver chooses which route to take.
 The driver makes multiple decisions as he is driving, which change his location.
 This can be modeled as an MDP, with driver's location as ``state" and routes as ``policies".
 Exploration is needed to find out which routes are better at a particular time, but each driver just wants to get to this destination soon.
-Third, medical treatment received by a patient may consist of multiple steps, which depend on the patient's current condition.
-Think of this scenario as an MDP, where the patient's current condition is the ``state" and the medical treatment is a ``policy".
+Third, a medical treatment received by a patient may consist of multiple steps which depend on the patient's current ``state".
+This scenario can be viewed as an MDP, where the medical treatment is a ``policy".
 Exploration, a.k.a. clinical trials, is commonly used to learn which treatments work best.
-Yet, each patient is incentivized to choose a treatment that works best given the current knowledge. \footnote{A detailed discussion of how incentivized exploration relates to medical trials can be found in \cite{ICexploration-ec15}.}
+However, patients tend to prefer treatments that work best, and need to be incentivized to explore for the sake of others (see Section 1.4 in \cite{ICexploration-ec15} for a discussion).

-\bluepar{Problem formulation.} A problem formulation in incentivized exploration consists of three components: a machine learning problem collectively solved by the agents, assumptions on agents' strategic behavior, and a specific performance objective pursued by the algorithm.
-As we delve into incentivized RL, we consider simple and arguably fundamental versions of all three components.
+\bluepar{(Simplified) problem formulation.} A problem formulation in incentivized exploration consists of three components: a machine learning problem collectively solved by the agents, strategic interactions between the algorithm and the agents, and a specific performance objective pursued by the algorithm.
+As we delve into incentivized RL, we begin with simple and arguably fundamental versions of all three components.